 TYPE #3: FOAM SILICONE GASKETS

-Like sponge silicone gaskets, foam silicone gaskets also need at least 50% compression.
-They can be open-cell, closed-cell, or a mixture of both.
-They have a temperature threshold of 400 degrees Fahrenheit.
+Foam silicone gaskets can be soft, medium, firm, or extra-firm and offer different compression levels.
+Like sponge silicone gaskets, foam silicone gaskets need at least 50% compression.
+They can be open-cell, closed-cell, or a mixture of both, and their temperature threshold is 400 degrees Fahrenheit.

 TYPE #4: DIE CUT SILICONE GASKETS